 Dietitians and nutritionists are both food and nutrition experts.
 They've studied how diet and dietary supplements affect your body and your health.
-Both are considered to be healthcare professions.
-However, the two titles shouldn't be used interchangeably.
+Both are considered to be healthcare professionals, but the two titles shouldn't be used interchangeably.

 According to the Academy of Nutrition and Dietetics (United States), a registered dietitian is someone who has:

 - Earned a bachelor's degree with course work approved by the Academy of Nutrition and Dietetics' Accreditation Council for Education in Nutrition and Dietetics.

 - Completed an accredited, supervised practice program at a healthcare facility, community agency or foodservice corporation.

 - Passed a national examination administered by the Commission on Dietetic Registration.

 - Can use the letters R.D. after their names.